 Key Screening questions Aspects to Consider Will the project potentially involve an influx of workers to the project location, and will the influx be considered significant for the local community?
 The number of total skilled labor is 5-7 and unskilled labor 6-8.
 All the unskilled labor will be engaged from the DRP community.
-Since HDPE pipe will be used for water distributionnetworkhence recruitmentof skill labor from the outside of Cox'sBazar district will be neededbecause fitting fixing of HDPE pipe is recent trend in country that is to be difficult for local labor to implement.
+Since HDPE pipe will be used for water distribution network hence recruitment of skill labor from the outside of Cox's Bazar District will be needed because fitting fixing of HDPE pipe is recent trend in country that is to be difficult for local labor to implement.
 All the skilled labor will be staying at labor shed within the camp.
-The size of the labor shed will be 10X15 SFT with basic water and sanitation facilities.
-Outsiderlabor movement not to be allowed beyond of their work place and their labor camp.
+The size of the labor shed will be 140 square feet with basic water and sanitation facilities.
+Outsider labor movement not to be allowed beyond of their work place and their labor camp.
 Is the project located in a rural or remote area?
-The project area is in a camp area demarcated by the Government and belongs to camp-KRC, block A in a remote specialized area.
-The total scheme (WDZ-KRC.03) population is 8268.
+The project area is in a camp area demarcated by the Government and belongs to Camp_2E, Block_E-03 is a specialized area.
+The total scheme (WDZ_2E.04) population is 7,200.
 The frequency and extent of the contract, communication between the local community and outsiders will be limited, and controlled by the respective authority.
-Based on the socioeconomic, cultural, religious and demographic qualities of the local community, Rohingya population and the incoming workers, is there a possibility that their presence or interaction with the local community could create adverse impacts?
-No. It is not expected that the presence of the skilled (local) and unskilled labor (DRP) may generate any adverse impacts.
+Based on the socioeconomic, cultural, religious and demographic qualities of the local community, Rohingya population and the No. It is not expected that the presence of the skilled (local) and unskilled labor (DRP) may generate any adverse impacts.
 The project will benefit the DRP communities.
-There will be a code of conduct for the labors to follow, which will be monitored by the RPMU on a regular basis.Contractor will be responsible to arrange LPG gas for cooking in the labor camp so that tendency of consumption of fuel wood by the labor is minimized.
-Consultation with DRP Community People and relevant stakeholders (SH) During screening and site identification DPHE, together with IWM Environmental & Social safeguard team, PMU Social & Environmental Consultant have conducted four consultation meetings with primary and secondary stakeholders.
+There will be a code of conduct for the labors to follow, which will be monitored by the RPMU on a regular basis.
+Contractor will be responsible to arrange LPG gas for cooking in the labor camp so that tendency of consumption of fuel wood by the labor is incoming workers, is there a minimized. possibility that their presence or interaction with the local community could create adverse impacts?
+Consultation with DRP Community During screening and site identification DPHE, together with IWM Environmental & Social safeguard team, People and relevant stakeholders PMU Social & Environmental Consultants have conducted 03 (three) consultation meetings with primary and (SH) secondary stakeholders.
 The stakeholders include CiC, WASH Sector, Site Management Committee representatives, Contractor team and DRP Community.
 In addition to the above-mentioned meetings, the local DPHE has undertaken many consultations with male and female members of the DRP.
 Through the coordination and linkage activities of the project, the authorities have accomplished some formal exchange meetings, individual household visits, FGD, Tea Stall discussion and other consultation meetings.